crotwell/TauP/src/doc/sphinx/source/overview.rst

 ========

-The algorithms employed within the TauP package are based on the method of \cite{bulandchapman}.
+The algorithms employed within the TauP package are based on the method of :cite:t:`bulandchapman`.
-The IASPEI \textit{ttimes} package is a widely-used implementation of the methodology.
+The IASPEI *ttimes* package is a widely-used implementation of the methodology.

 The main benefit of this new package is a marked increase in flexibility.
 It